bio-cr/hts.cr/README.md

  └─────────────────────────────────────────────┘
 ```

+LibHTS2: Since methods cannot be added to `Lib` in the Crystal language, macro functions are implemented in the LibHTS2 module.
+This is different from Ruby-htslib.

 ## Looking for flexibility?

 The Crystal language is suited for creating efficient command-line tools.
 The Ruby language, on the other hand, is suited for exploratory analysis.